U.S. Route 92: Polk County vicinity

-As the road crosses the Hillsborough-Polk County Line from Youmans, it passes a historic stone marker on the southwest corner of County Line Road.
-It also passes by a former truck weigh station, and then runs beneath Florida State Road 570 (Polk Parkway) with no direct access.
-After the intersection with Florida State Road 572, it passes by the Silver Moon Drive-In in the former unincorporated community of Winston.
-Entering the city of Lakeland, Florida, US 92 approaches the intersection with Wabash Avenue (hidden Florida State Road 517) and makes a brief turn to the north, while SR 600 continues eastbound unmarked along George Jenkins Boulevard (former US Business Route 92).
-The route turns east again at the intersection with Florida State Road 546, and overlaps that route through the rest of the city.
-US 92/SR 546 continues eastbound along Memorial Boulevard where it climbs a bridge over the CSX Vitis Subdivision and Florida State Road 539 with no access.
-Roughly 16 blocks later, the two routes approach U.S. Route 98, and is joined by hidden Florida State Road 700.
-Three blocks later, it intersects the southern terminus of Florida State Road 33.
-SR 700 leaves the route at North Lake Parker Avenue, while US 92/FL 546 rides along the southern bank of Lake Parker, until the intersection of East Gary Road, where SR 546 comes to an end and hidden SR 600 rejoins the route.
+As the road crosses the Hillsborough-Polk county line from Youmans, it passes a historic stone marker on the southwest corner of County Line Road.
+It also passes by a former truck weigh station, and then runs beneath SR 570 (Polk Parkway) with no direct access.
+After the intersection with SR 572, it passes by the Silver Moon Drive-In in the former unincorporated community of Winston.
+Entering the city of Lakeland, US 92 approaches the intersection with Wabash Avenue (hidden SR 517) and makes a brief turn to the north, while SR 600 continues eastbound unmarked along George Jenkins Boulevard (former US 92 Bus.).
+The route turns east again at the intersection with SR 546, and overlaps that route through the rest of the city.
+US 92/SR 546 continues eastbound along Memorial Boulevard where it climbs a bridge over the CSX Vitis Subdivision and SR 539 with no access.
+Roughly 16 blocks later, the two routes approach US 98, and is joined by hidden SR 700.
+Three blocks later, it intersects the southern terminus of SR 33.
+SR 700 leaves the route at North Lake Parker Avenue, while US 92/SR 546 rides along the southern bank of Lake Parker, until the intersection of East Gary Road, where SR 546 comes to an end and hidden SR 600 rejoins the route.